jftuga/create_file_index/README.md

 # create_file_index
-Makes searching for file meta-data very easy
+Makes searching for file meta-data very easy and can be used as a nightly `Scheduled Task`.

 ## Synopsis
 This batch file creates two compressed files: